homan-uppu/writing/2-Essays/Winners take all.md

 Many incorrectly believe the rising inequality in our world is primarily due to the world becoming more unfair.
 They point to how much more difficult it is to rise upwards.
 But in a highly leveraged, fair it would be incredibly difficult to rise upwards because our games are more complex and we make moves more quickly, therefore competing with the best becomes more difficult.

-Therefore difficulty in moving upwards does not necessarily point to unfairness.
-Though we definitely have unfairness that causes difficulty moving upwards.
-As we make the world more fair we will find it more unequal than before.
+Therefore difficulty in moving upwards does not necessarily mean unfairness.
+Though we definitely have unfairness that causes difficulty moving upwards, which we must eliminate, as we make the world more fair we will find it more unequal than before.

----

 Human progress makes the world more fair by increasing leverage and spreading it wider.